 How many of your end users use dictionary words with a number sequence as their password?
 Most likely, the majority.
 With a few minutes per year of end-user training, you could exponentially increase the security of your environment.
 Some of the most common security risks with passwords are caused by the end user; they include writing a password down, using a dictionary word, or using personal information.
 Take the time to educate your users.
 Follow this checklist in order to create a quick and useful training session and increase your system’s overall security:

 - Do not use dictionary words, proper nouns, or foreign words within a password.

 - Do not use personal information such as your dog’s name, child’s birth date, or town of residence within a password.

 - For systems that have limitations to what password parameters can be set, educate the user to follow the desired length, complexity, etc.

 - Educate users on ways to remember passwords, such as using the first letter of each word in a phrase they can remember.

 - Educate users on common social engineering approaches and help prevent users from being fooled by fraudulent social activity.

-For more information on password security or for assistance in end user training, please contact Jeff Mansir at 1.800.244.7444.
+For more information on password security or for assistance in end user training, please contact your BNN advisor at 1.800.244.7444.